aaronkeene/SQLiteForExcel/README.md

 # Example

-This is sample code taken from the mMain module which is included:
+This is sample code taken from the mMain module which is included in the Excel workbook:

     Sub Main()
         Dim sqlite As ISqlite3